q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 {{% /note %}}

-### Introducing IoT Center

-Our IoT Center architecture has four layers:
-- **InfluxDB API**: InfluxDB v2 API.
-- **IoT device**: Virtual or physical devices write IoT data to the InfluxDB API.
-- **IoT Center UI**: User interface sends requests to IoT Center server and renders views for the browser.
-- **IoT Center server**: Server and API receives requests from the UI, sends requests to InfluxDB, and processes responses from InfluxDB.

-### IoT Center: setup

-### IoT Center: add your token

-In IoT Center, you'll use your All-Access token to create device tokens and authenticate reads and writes.

-### IoT Center: device registrations
+### IoT Center: register and list IoT devices

+In IoT Center, a **registered device** is a virtual or physical IoT device with a matching InfluxDB authorization.
 The **Device Registrations** page lists registered IoT devices and lets you register new devices.
-In IoT Center, a **registered device** has a matching InfluxDB authorization.
-For each registered device, you can view the dashboard, view the configuration, or remove the device.
+For each registered device, you can view the dashboard and configuration or remove the device.

 ### IoT Center: register a device